LeaFrost12/CSCE240/my-chatbot/Readme.md

 This project answers user questions about a business based on the business's 10k form.
-The program is built to work for Apple and Amazon, but can work for other companies.
+The program is built to work for Apple and Amazon, but can work for other companies if adjusted.
 It also reports interaction statistics when requested.

 How to use: